snowplow-archive/symfony2-paypal-ipn/README.md

 ## Description

-symfony2-paypal-ipn is a near-direct port of [codeigniter-paypal-ipn] [codeigniterpaypalipn], an equivalent library for CodeIgniter users. symfony2-paypal-ipn acts as a listener for the PayPal Instant Payment Notification (IPN) interface, and uses Doctrine 2.0 to log the received orders to your database.
+symfony2-paypal-ipn is a near-direct port of [codeigniter-paypal-ipn] [codeigniterpaypalipn], an equivalent library for CodeIgniter users.

 This library ("bundle" in Symfony language) focuses on the "post-payment" workflow, i.e. the processing required once the payment has been made and PayPal has posted an Instant Payment Notification call to the IPN controller.